 "It’s safe to say there’s a lot more to Rye Golf Club than the actual golf course.
-It’s an idiosyncratic club with a rich history and fully deserves its place as a special component in the rich tapestry of English golf."
+It’s an idiosyncratic club with a distinguished history and fully deserves its place as a special component in the rich tapestry of English golf."

 "They say you only get one chance to make a first impression and I was well and truly mesmerised when I first set sights on Wallasey.
 I can still vividly remember several years ago walking from the car park round to the back of the clubhouse and casting my eye over the 18th green and the narrow, turbulent fairway leading towards it."

 "The West Lancashire Golf Club was founded in 1873 and is among the ten oldest golf clubs in England.
 It boasts one of the most natural and testing links in the British Isles, of which Donald Steel wrote "Only in Britain can one savour the true flavour of seaside golf, of which West Lancashire is a perfect example."

 The below courses are not listed in the above book as 'True Links', however, they do have strong links characteristics.